nbarretoMindera/Decoy/README.md

   }
   ```
 * Now, re-run your tests.
-* Decoy will detect that a mock exists with the given test name, and will pass it on to your app.
+* Decoy will detect that a mock exists with the given test name, and will pass it on to your app when requested.

 ## 🔨 How does it work?

 For `URLSession`, Decoy leverages a custom URLProtocol (`DecoyURLProtocol`) to intercept all network requests made by a URLSession.
 Or, when mocking Apollo, Decoy provides a custom Interceptor which you can add to retrieve and serve the mocks.
 The protocol and interceptor:
-* Checks for a queued mock in Decoy’s internal queue:
+* Check for a queued mock in Decoy’s internal queue:
-  * If a mock exists, it returns the mock (and records it if recording is enabled).
+  * If a mock exists, return the mock (and record it if recording is enabled).
-* Performs a live network request if no mock is found and the mode is .liveIfUnmocked or .record:
+* Perform a live network request if no mock is found and the mode is .liveIfUnmocked or .record:
-  * In record mode, it records the live response.
+  * In record mode, record the live response.
-* Throws an error in .forceOffline mode if no mock is available.
+* Throw an error in .forceOffline mode if no mock is available for purely offline testing.

-Decoy also provides a `setUp()` function that loads mocks from disk (using environment-specified directory and filenames) and queues them, and a `urlSession` computed property that returns a `URLSession` configured to use the `DecoyURLProtocol`.
+Decoy also provides a `setUp()` function that loads mocks from disk (using environment-specified directory and filenames) and queues them, and extends `URLSession` with `URLSession.decoy`, which returns a `URLSession` pre-configured to use the `DecoyURLProtocol`.

 ## 👩‍💻 Can I try it for myself?